 - 9.2 The table below sets out the circumstances in which we will consider refusing your application. - a.
 You have a previous record of non-compliance or poor compliance with the duties of sponsorship, or with the work permit arrangements. - b.
 You have previously been asked to provide evidence to allow us to decide whether an organisation was complying with the sponsorship or work permit arrangements and that information was not provided. - c.
 You have previously had a sponsor licence revoked by us.
 In these cases, you will have to show that you have put right any issues which led to the revocation of that licence, before we will consider granting a new one. - d.
 You, or any organisation that you have been involved with in a similar role, have their authorisation removed by the Office of the Immigration Services Commissioner (OISC).
 (This applies to people or organisations that provide immigration advice or services). - e.
-You have, or a sponsor organisation that you have been involved with in a similar role within the last five years has, been issued with a penalty for failure to pay VAT or duty. - f.
-You have any unspent convictions for offences listed in Annex 1 of this guidance which we believe to be of relevance to you discharging your sponsor - g.
-Any of your Key Personnel has been named as Key Personnel at any institution whose Tier 4 licence has been revoked within the last two years. - 9.3 We reserve the right to undertake checks on persons associated with sponsors who do not fall under the general definition of 'you' or 'your'.
+You have, or a sponsor organisation that you have been involved with in a similar role within the last five years has, been issued with a penalty for failure to pay VAT or duty. - You have any unspent convictions for offences listed in Annex 1 of this guidance which we believe to be of relevance to you discharging your sponsor - g.
+Any of your Key Personnel has been named as Key Personnel at any institution whose Tier 4 licence has been revoked within the last two years. - h.
+An owner, director or the authorising officer has been issued with a civil penalty in the 5 year period immediately prior to your application for authorising occupation of premises under a residential tenancy agreement by an adult who is disqualified because of their immigration status.

+- 9.3 We reserve the right to undertake checks on persons associated with sponsors who do not fall under the general definition of 'you' or 'your'.
 Such persons may include, for example, employees in positions of responsibility who are not directors or Key Personnel and financiers involved in the running of your institution.
 We may ask you for information on such individuals as part of the application process.
-The conduct of such persons, where relevant, may also be taken into account in deciding what action we take.

-- 9.4 The action we take will depend on: - a.
+The conduct of such persons, where relevant, may also be taken into account in deciding what action we take. - 9.4 The action we take will depend on: - a.
 The seriousness of any past conduct (including conduct that led to revocation of a licence, removal from the register of education or training providers, or removal of OISC authorisation). - b.
 How long it is since the conduct took place and any mitigating circumstances. - c.
 The nature and seriousness of the issues which led us to revoke your previous licence, and what you have done to improve the situation. - d.
 Any concerns we may have about any of your associated persons or employees, and the role they have within your organisation, in particular where they have been employed or associated with an organisation (or associated organisation) that has been removed from the sponsor register for abuse or non-compliance within the last five years. - e.
 The nature and seriousness of your previous criminal conduct and whether we consider that this has a bearing on your suitability to be a Tier 4 sponsor. - 9.5 Having taken these factors into account, we may either refuse your licence application or grant you a licence with limitations.
 Such limitations may include restricting your CAS allocation, or asking you to nominate alternative Key Personnel where appropriate.
 We will inform you of our decision in writing.